MdMirajAnsari/InterviewNavigator/DOTNET/Scenario.md

 * **502 Bad Gateway** → Invalid response from upstream server.
 * **503 Service Unavailable** → Server down or overloaded.
 * **504 Gateway Timeout** → Upstream server took too long.

+## One microservice is very slow due to external api calls how do you optimize